 For more than a decade, Tom Healy has been a leader in Denver’s tourism industry.
 As the general sales manager for United Airlines in Denver, Tom was responsible for United Airline’s sales efforts with travel agents, corporations and at the ten United ticket offices in the Front Range area.
 He served as chairman of the Denver Metro Convention & Visitors Bureau in 1996, a crucial period in the convention center expansion process.
 He also served as chairman of the Denver Metro Convention & Visitors Bureau Foundation, helping to establish the Salute to Tourism Stars gala as the preeminent tourism industry event, while building a substantial base for future scholarships to students pursing careers in travel.
 His generous contributions on behalf of United Airlines have helped virtually every charitable organization in Denver.

-One of the most exciting events in Denver’s professional sports history took place on February 4, 2001, when the NHL All-Star Game at the Pepsi Center set an all-time record with 26 goals.
+One of the most exciting events in Denver’s professional sports history took place on February 4, 2001, when the NHL All-Star Game at the Pepsi Center (now Ball Arena) set an all-time record with 26 goals.
 But there was a lot more action in Denver that week than on the ice.
 The NHL All-Star Weekend and NHL FANtasy, January 31-Feb.
 4, 2002, attracted 85,000 visitors and fans to a series of exciting and colorful downtown events that turned a normally slow period for Denver into boom times.
 Hotels and restaurants were full, and Denver received worldwide media coverage.
 This excitement was continued when the Colorado Avalanche went on to win the 2001 Stanley Cup.
 For an entire year, Denver was the place for professional hockey with an event and world championship that brought media attention and economic benefits to the Mile High City.

 With 1,600 dancers from 98 tribes the Denver March PowWow is one of the nation’s largest gatherings of Native Americans – and one of the most colorful.
 Indians from 38 states and three Canadian provinces come together in the Mile High City to sing, to dance and to honor the heritage that has been passed down to them from their ancestors.
 Now in its 28th year, the Denver March PowWow attracts more than 60,000 spectators, who attend to see the dancing competitions, sample Native American foods, shop among 170 traders for Native American arts, jewelry and merchandise and immerse themselves in this fascinating culture.
 With 68 different drum groups keeping the beat and signing traditional songs, while hundreds of dancers are on the floor, it is an amazing spectacle of color, beauty and history.
 Longwoods research shows that one of the key reasons people visit cities instead of other destinations is that they want to see cultural events, sample new foods and experience something they can’t see at home.
 The Denver March PowWow provides all these experiences, making it a worthy winner of a 2002 Tourism Star.